 Free Summer Sports and Outdoor Programs in NYC for Kids

-The huge number of outdoor programs in NYC for kids means children can enjoy a summer filled with sports and fresh air while living in the concrete jungle.
-New York City offers many FREE opportunities for kids to learn team sports and try swimming, tennis, golf, basketball fishing, kayaking, camping, and more.
+The huge number of summer sports and outdoor programs in NYC for kids means children can enjoy a summer filled with sports and fresh air while living in the concrete jungle.
+New York City offers many free summer sports opportunities for kids to learn team sports and try swimming, tennis, golf, basketball, fishing, kayaking, camping, and more.

 Subscribe to our newsletters to get stories like this delivered directly to your inbox.